 When we are all bombarded with these sorts of images it all unconsciously sinks in somehow.
 Women start to seem like the sexy half of the species.
 And sexy seems to sum up who women are and how they’re supposed to be.
 And that hurts women, whether they feel they don’t measure up, or whether they yearn to be so much more.
 And too many men feel entirely left out in the cold when it comes to that sexy scale.

 Source: Sociological Images

-Posted on November 6, 2013, in feminism, gender, men, objectification, psychology, sex, sexism, women and tagged feminism, gender, men, psychology, sex, sexism, sexual objectification, women.
+Posted on November 6, 2013, in feminism, gender, men, objectification, psychology, sex and sexuality, sexism, women and tagged feminism, gender, men, psychology, sex and sexuality, sexism, sexual objectification, women.
 Bookmark the permalink.
 49 Comments.